panda-re/panda/panda/docs/manual.md

 You can also debug the guest under replay using PANDA's [**time-travel debugging**](./time-travel.md).

-The current record format produces a `.tar.gz` file with extention ending in `.rr2`.
+To create a recording with the new `rr2` format, simply add `.rr2` as an extention to your `begin_record` call, e.g. `begin_record new_format.rr2`.
+The new format produces a `.tar.gz` file with extention ending in `.rr2`.
 The compressed file contains a magic `RRv2`, the `snapshot`, the `nondetlog`, a `capture.cmd` containing the command line command used to initiate PANDA for recording, and a `sha1` file containing the sha1 hashes of the other files.
 The replay command supports both the new `rr2` format, as well as the old format.
 When you start a replay, the format will automatically be detected.

 ### Sharing Recordings

-With the new format, recordings and their metadata are automatically compressed into a `rr2` file.
 To produce a `rr2` file with an old recording use the `rr2pack.py` script, which can be found in the `scripts` directory.
 To pack up a recording, just use: